 After going through the basics module you should now have a solid understanding of what a stock option is, what LEAPS® are and what factors contribute to an options value.
 You should have knowledge of how to establish an options account and what requirements your broker may impose on you to approve you for options trading.
 Furthermore, you should be familiar with the benefits and risks associated with options, how options symbols are constructed and how options are quoted and traded.

 Beyond Individual Stock Options

 Once you have grasped the basics of how stock options work and how they trade, you are ready to enter into the world of advanced options trading concepts.
-Here, you will gain knowledge of what index options are and how they are different from stock options.
+Here, you will gain knowledge about trading index options and how this differs from stock options.
 Concepts like American- and European-style options are explained so you will know what you are trading and will be able to make more informed investment decisions.

 Index creation methodologies are explained to further advance your understanding of how indexes are constructed and what their values represent.
 Value weighted indexes and how they are different from equal weighted indexes are explained so you can determine how the value of different indexes are derived.